More About This Recipe

 This results in me trying to add salty elements into things that are normally 100% sweet.
 Sugar cookies are a good example.

 Just their name implies their super-sweetness.
 I normally don’t like things with sugar in the title.
-But glaze a soft sugar cookie with maple and crumble on some bacon and maple bacon cookies
+But glaze a soft sugar cookie with maple and crumble on some bacon and maple bacon cookies are born.

 The ultimate in salty sweet combos!